-Graphic designer, website designer and map maker.
+Graphic designer, website designer and small business marketer.

 A long survey, but done.